aanzo98/CIS-7-Fall-2018/Assignment 5.md

 n = 169|√169 = 13|13 x 13 = 169||√144 = 12|12 x 12 = 144|√25 = 5|5 x 5 = 25| 144 + 25 = 169
 Proof by exhaustion.

-- The sum of two odd integers is even.
+-The sum of two odd integers is even.
   Hint: By definition, even integers can be expressed as 2n, thus odd integers can be expressed as 2n + 1 even = 2n | odd = 2n + 1